 Daily PEX is the cornerstone of the present standard of care (SoC) ([Rock et al., 1991](#)).
 Immunomodulatory drugs, such as corticosteroids, rituximab, vincristine, cyclosporine, cyclophosphamide as well as splenectomy, are recommended to reduce the production of autoantibodies for sustained remission ([Saha et al., 2017](#)).
-Other novel therapeutic modalities, such as a nanobody (caplacizumab) targeting the interaction between platelet glycoprotein Ib (GPIb) and VWF multimers, are in development.
+Other novel therapeutic modalities, such as a nanobody (caplacizumab) targeting the interaction between platelet glycoprotein Ib (GPIb) and VWF multimers were recently approved by EMA and FDA.